samuelbroscheit/open_knowledge_graph_embeddings/README.md

-#### Create OLPBENCH from scratch
+## Create OLPBENCH from scratch

-ONLY if you want to create OLPENCH or a variant of it from scratch!
+*ONLY if you want to create OLPENCH or a variant of it from scratch!
+This takes around half a day and a lot of memory to run.
+Best setting is at minimum a 40 core machine with at least 64GB of free main memory.*

 Download the OPIEC clean dataset (compressed: ~ 35 GB, uncompressed: ~ 292.4 GB)